-- 1. The question paper will comprise of six questions; each carrying 20 marks. - 2.
-The first question will be compulsory and will have short questions having weightage of 4-5marks covering the entire syllabus. - 3.
+- 1. The question paper will comprise of six questions; each carrying 20 marks. - The first question will be compulsory and will have short questions having weightage of 4 - 5marks covering the entire syllabus. - 3.
 The remaining five questions will be based on all the modules of the entire syllabus and may before this, the modules shall be divided proportionately and further, the weightage of the marks shall be judiciously awarded in proportion to the importance of the sub-module and contents thereof.

-4. Remaining questions will be mixed in nature (e.g. Suppose Q.2 has part (a) from module II then part (b) will be from any module other than module II).

-5. The students will have to attempt any three questions out of remaining five questions.

-6. Total four questions need to be attempted.
+- Remaining questions will be mixed in nature (e.g. Suppose Q.2 has part (a) from module II then part (b) will be from any module other than module II). - 5.
+The students will have to attempt any three questions out of remaining five questions. - 6.
+Total four questions need to be attempted.

 There will be two class tests (to be referred to as an 'Internal Assessment) to be conducted in the semester.
-The first internal assessment (IA) will be conducted in the mid of the semester based on the conducted at the end of the semester and it will be based on next 40% of the syllabus.
+The first internal assessment (IA) will be conducted in the mid of the semester based on the 40% of the syllabus.
 It will be of 20 marks.
-Lastly, the average of the marks scored by the students in both the Internal Assessment will be considered.
+Similarly, the second internal assessment (IA) will be conducted at the end of the semester and it will be based on next 40% of the syllabus.
+It will be of 20 marks to a second by the students in both the Internal Assessment will be considered.
 Duration of both the IA examination will be of one hour duration, respectively.